During the COVID pandemic, most of us have seen a real sea-change in the way we’re approaching mealtimes.

 This isn’t an easy question to answer, because where we like to shop may not be your cup of tea.
 Also, there are literally hundreds of online stores for healthy groceries out there, if we talked about them all, this quick article would become a novel.

 A good place to begin may be to keep shopping at the stores you prefer, just use their online options.
 You may find you don’t have to change a thing and it works out just fine.
-You may also find you don’t like their online prices, delivery options, or they aren’t particularly user-friendly to navigate.
+You may also find you don’t like their online prices, or delivery options, or they aren’t particularly user-friendly to navigate.
 Supermarkets like Publix, Kroger, and Albertsons all have online stores, as do health food stores like Sprouts and Whole Foods.

 If you’re at a loss, Amazon PrimePantry and PrimeNow are popular choices.
 PrimePantry is an online warehouse store, kind of like Costco and Sam’s, but they offer a few perks the retailers don’t.
 PrimeNow is grocery-focused, and are partnered with Whole Foods (because Jeff Bezos owns that too), so you can order from both places on the same site.